 Outside of the classroom, ruling elites cultivate this sense of political homogeneity through myth.
 Chinese folklore draws liberally from history.
 Heroes are exalted if the people feel that his or her attributes exemplify “Chinese values.”
 Using these figures to strengthen China’s sense of “oneness” or of a single destiny only helps to keep domestic dissent at bay.
 Nowhere is this more obvious than in China’s film industry, where myth and reality coexist comfortably.

 The Chinese hero is traditionally a martial or scholarly figure who embodies Confucian values of kindness, honor, and piety.
 Chinese culture is filled with legends of these figures, many of which have become highly lucrative films.
 These heroes are metaphors for a resilient and disciplined China facing down foreign encroachment.
 This theme has become so commonplace that it’s become an almost necessary part of contemporary China’s collective imagination.
-In this “us against them” story, China must preserve its unity in order to survive.

 Take Hong Kong director Ronny Yu’s “historical” 2006 film, Fearless, starring Jet Li as Huo Yuanjia, a prominent martial artist who lived in late 19th and early 20th century China.
 Folklore claims that he fought a Russian wrestler who was badmouthing the Chinese as “sick men of Asia,” along with an Irish boxer.
 Most stories end with Huo defeating both opponents, though some say the boxer pulled out at the last minute due to fear.
 Whether either of these bouts and challenges even happened remains unclear.
 Sources on Huo’s life are sparse at best.
 Still, no director in his or her right mind would let these facts get in the way of a good movie.